-While waiting for a condition to become true, or in a looping chart, use at least a 1 millisecond delay.
-The delay allows other charts and processes to run.
+While waiting for a condition to become true, or in a looping chart, use at least a 1 millisecond delay to give up the time slice5 and allow other charts to run.

 In other cases, it is usually best to use timer logic to cause a delay.
 Delay commands are often hidden within a block of other commands, so it may not be obvious why a chart with a delay takes longer than expected.
-The timer makes it more obvious.
+The timer will make it more obvious.

 While looping logic is necessary in some charts, often it's a safer practice to use flow-through logic with timers instead of delays.
-For more information on using timers and building efficient strategies, be sure to see the Optimizing PAC Project System Performance Technical Note (form 1776).
+For more information on using timers and on building efficient strategies, be sure to see the Optimizing PAC Project System Performance Technical Note (form 1776).